boldbi/bold-bi-docs/docs/embedded-bi/working-with-data-source/data-connectors/sql-data-source.md

 The Bold BI designer allows you to edit the supplied parameters by using the edit parameters button that is available in the created table.
 ![Edit stored procedure parameters](/static/assets/embedded/working-with-datasource/data-connectors/images/SQLDataSource/Edit-stored-procedure.png)

+>**NOTE:** You can add only one stored procedure per model even if the database contains more than one stored procedure.

 ### Connecting to stored procedure in extract mode

 To connect the SQL server database in extract mode, refer [Create Microsoft SQL Server data source in extract mode](/embedded-bi/working-with-data-source/data-connectors/sql-data-source/#create-microsoft-sql-server-data-source-in-extract-mode).